There’s another wave coming behind, and on and on…

 The Yonder Shop

-I happened to do this at the right moment, and found along with the Anthro projects a number of publications, podcast interviews, news stores and blog interviews followed, I couldn’t have had a more supportive and exciting start.
+I happened to do this at the right moment, and found along with the Anthro projects a number of publications, podcasts, news stories and blog interviews followed.
+I couldn’t have had a more supportive and exciting start.

 Relocation

-After 18yrs+ of clay, 5+ yrs as a shop and studio, we moved to a bigger space in San Francisco.
-A place to expand the studio, teach classes, build on the shops style and carry more goods.
+After 18+ years of clay, 5+ years as a shop and studio, we moved to a bigger space in San Francisco in 2017.
+A place to expand the studio, teach classes, build on the shops’ style and showcase a number of direct from artists products.

-The new shop offered the same carefully curated selection of goods from around the globe, and an open plan working ceramic studio where ceramics are made in house.
+The new shop offered the same carefully curated selection of goods from around the globe and an open plan working ceramic studio.

 As a small creative arts business, we’ve experienced our share of challenges, mishaps and world wide events out of our control, all having shaped our trajectory.
-It’s been one of the best creative projects of my life, and I am so proud of all we’ve done over the years.
+It’s been one of the best creative projects of my life, and I am so proud of all we’ve (I couldn’t have done it alone) accomplished over the years.

 The goal of the shop was to create a place where makers shine.
 An eco-system of designed and made goods, alive with their stories told through the pieces made accessible as everyday objects that hold their value, and I believe we achieved that.